bioperl/bioperl-live/README.md

 scripts, and web links for developers of Perl-based software for life science research.

-# Contact info
+# Contact Information

-BioPerl mailing list: bioperl-l@bioperl.org
+* BioPerl mailing list: bioperl-l@bioperl.org

-There's quite a variety of tools available in BioPerl, and more are added all the time.
-If the tool you're looking for isn't described in the documentation please write us, it could be undocumented or in process.

 * Project website : http://bioperl.org/

 * Bug reports : https://github.com/bioperl/bioperl-live/issues

-Please send us bugs, in particular about documentation which you think is unclear or problems in installation.
+Please submit bugs, in particular about documentation which you think is unclear, or about problems in installation.
 We are also very interested in functions which don't work the way you think they do!

-# The directory structure
+# The Directory Structure

 The BioPerl directory structure is organized as follows:

 * **`Bio/`** - BioPerl modules

-* **`doc/`** - Documentation utilities
+* **`deobfuscator/`** - Code for tracing OOP relationships

 * **`examples/`** - Scripts demonstrating the many uses of BioPerl

-* **`ide/`** - files for developing BioPerl using an IDE
+* **`ide/`** - Files for developing BioPerl using an IDE

 * **`maintenance/`** - BioPerl housekeeping scripts